CharlesCage/burstrender/README.md

 However, you can tweak with the follwoing arugments/parameters:

 `--modulate-string` allows you to specify an [ImageMagick modulate string](https://imagemagick.org/Usage/color_mods/#modulate) for the conversion.
 The defailt is *120*.
+Improperly formatted modulate-string parameters may lead to errors in RAW conversion.

 ### Specifying Desired Output